 You can find details about the cutters in the resource book, which you can get at the top of the page.

 For the next stage, I’m rolling out some of the middle shade of gumpaste.

 It is true that if you have got a lot of roses to make, you most likely haven’t got time to make roses with separate petals.
 You’ll find that the finer the petals are on the roses, the easier they break, so when you’re trying to assemble them into an arrangement, you might find that your rose will break.

 You’re better off just keeping the delicate traditional rose for when you just put one or two of them on a cake.

 Now I’m going to cut out the blossom shape making sure it’s clean around the edges.
 I’ll put any paste I’m not using under the cling film/plastic wrap to make sure it doesn’t dry out.

 I’m now dividing the petal shape.
 I’ve just cut out into two petals and three petals, and then with a knife, I’m going to cut a little way down between each petal.
 Refer to video at 07:04

-After putting the three petal part of the blossom under the cling film/plastic wrap, I’m working on the two petal section with a modeling tool to thin and soften the edges of the petals.
+After putting the three petal part of the blossom under the cling film/plastic wrap, I’m working on the two petal section with a modeling tool to thin and soften the petals’ edges.
 However, I don’t want it too thin, just softened and shaped.